To the Members of G.K. Consultants Ltd. Report on the Audit of the Financial Statements

 We have audited the accompanying financial statements of G.K.
-CONSULTANTS LIMITED"the Company" which comprise the Balance Sheet as at March 31 2017 theStatement of Profit and Loss Cash Flow Statement for the year then ended and a summaryof significant accounting policies and other explanatory information.
+Consultants Ltd.("the Company") which comprises the Balance Sheet as at March 312019 theStatement of Profit and Loss (including Other Comprehensive Income) Statement of Changesin Equity and statement of cash flows for the year then ended and notes to the financialstatements including a summary of significant accounting policies and other explanatoryinformation.

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India of the state of affairs of the Company as at March31 2017 and its Profit and its Cash Flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view in conformity with the andaccounting principles generally accepted in India of the state of affairs of the Companyas at March 312019 and profit/loss total comprehensive income the changes in equityand its cash flows for the year ended on that date.

 Report on Other Legal and Regulatory Requirements